PostSuite/railway-derailer/README.md

 Derailer is a tool that helps test for how services handle random dependency failures, on [Railway](https://railway.com).
 Inspired by [Netflix's Chaos Monkey](https://github.com/Netflix/chaosmonkey).
-Derailer randomly removes instances of running services, or remove the service entirely.
+Derailer randomly removes instances of running services.
 Allowing you to build more resilient services by finding missed opportunities to handle failures gracefully.

 > [!CAUTION]